John Wesley Hanes II: Racing industry executive

 John Hanes II served as President of the National Museum of Racing and Hall of Fame from 1968 to 1970.
 In 1982 he was named an Exemplar of Racing, an honor bestowed on only four other people.

 In 1953, John Hanes II was elected a steward of the New York Racing Association and served as it unpaid President from 1954 to 1960 when he was named Chairman.
 During his tenure he oversaw the construction of the new Aqueduct Race Track that opened on September 14, 1959.
 In 1960, he was honored by the New York Turf Writers Association as "the man who did the most for racing."
 Hanes resigned from the NYRA executive at the end of 1961 following treatment for a heart problem at Lawrence & Memorial Hospital in New London, Connecticut.

+Hall of Fame recognition

+In 2023 Hanes will be posthumously inducted into the National Museum of Racing and Hall of Fame as a Pillar of the Turf for his contributions to thoroughbred racing.